 The most common language spoken in Arlington is English.
 Other important languages spoken here include Polish and Spanish.

 The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.7% of family-friendly neighborhoods in the state of Wisconsin.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 7.8% of family-friendly neighborhoods in the state of Wisconsin.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and active retirees.

 is also pretty special linguistically.
 Significantly, 8.0% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 97.1% of the neighborhoods in America.